tomwerner5/tsdst/README.md

 2. Extend Existing Functionality
     - There are some functions in exisitng data science libraries that I just don't like, or that I wish were done differently.
 Othertimes, there are methods or functions that just don't exist anywhere else (to my knowledge).
 And still other times, there are things that I could never figure out myself, but once the groundwork was laid, could extend to other useful situations.

-## Files and Package Content

-A detailed description of each module/function/class (with examples) can be found on the documentation page.
-Documentation can be found [here:](https://tomwerner5.github.io/tsdst/Descriptions.html)

 ## Installation

 To Install: